 When you're looking to make a permanent mark on metal, there are a few options for how the mark can be achieved.
 Any marking method which removes part of the metal itself to create the mark will be an option.
 This includes etching and engraving methods.
 Surface marking methods are also options, although they typically rely on durable, long-lasting ink being applied to the surface which can be somewhat cumbersome and is not always an ideal solution for harsher applications.

 The type of metal being marked will sometimes dictate with marking method is best.
 For instance, while very hard metals could be stamped with an impact press package, a more effective solution might be a laser marking system depending on your specific requirements.

 Or, the application requirements can dictate which marking method to choose.
-Permanent marking on metal fabrications which will be exposed to corrosive chemicals or harsh environments might be better suited to the types of deep marks made by steel type rather than the surface marks of an ink jet printer.
+Permanent marking on metal fabrications that will be exposed to corrosive chemicals or harsh environments might be better suited to the types of deep marks made by steel type rather than the surface marks of an inkjet printer.

 Ultimately, the best solution will come down to several factors including the material, application, budget, and time restraints (if any).